Amazon Sellers Are Excited About Livestream Selling – Here’s Why!

 One of the best examples of a forward-thinking Chinese business is DJI, a Shenzhen-based startup that dominates the private drone industry.
 DJI controls nearly three-quarters of the consumer drone market, with approximately 80% of its sales coming from outside China.

-Shein, the Chinese fast fashion retailer founded in 2008, is well versed in this exciting new form of e-commerce, and recently passed Zara and is fast approaching H&M as one of the world’s biggest fashion brands.
+Shein, the Chinese fast fashion retailer founded in 2008, is well versed in this exciting new form of ecommerce, recently passing Zara and is fast approaching H&M as one of the world’s biggest fashion brands.
 Shein is known for its viral social media tactics, including a strong video presence on both TikTok and YouTube.

-For the last several years, China has also been behind the surge of selling through livestream events.
+For the last several years, China has also been behind the surge of live streaming events.
 It’s like the Home Shopping Network on steroids, but with hip, media-savvy (usually younger) influencers.

 Livestream Video 101